Tent-making bat: Etymology

-The genus name Uroderma is said to be derived from the Greek words uro for “tail” and derma for “skin”, thus meaning “tail of skin”.
+The genus name Uroderma is said to be derived from the Greek words uro for "tail" and derma for "skin", thus meaning "tail of skin".
 This describes their tail membrane, which is made entirely of skin, lacking tail vertebrae.
-The proper word for “tail” in ancient Greek is however oura (οὐρά).
+The proper word for "tail" in ancient Greek is however oura (οὐρά).

-The species name bilobatum is said to be derived from the Greek and Latin roots bi for “two” and lobat for “lobed” in reference to their first upper incisors, which have two lobes.
+The species name bilobatum is said to be derived from the Greek and Latin roots bi for "two" and lobat for "lobed" in reference to their first upper incisors, which have two lobes.

 Description

-Uroderma bilobatum is medium in size, weighing between 13–20 g with a body length of 59–69 mm.
+Uroderma bilobatum is medium in size, weighing between 13 and 20 g with a body length of 59–69 mm.
 Typically, the females are slightly larger than the males.
 Their pelage ranges in color from dark gray to grayish brown, with their belly slightly lighter in color than their back.
 The individual hairs of their coat are bicolor, being lighter in color at the base than at the top.
 A thin, white stripe runs down the middle of the back from behind the head to the rump.
 The face has two striking symmetrical pairs of white stripes.
 One pair goes over the head, between and to the back of the ears.
 The other pair lies just below the eye.
 This facemask may serve a camouflage purpose by making their eyes less obvious to would-be predators.
 Their brown noseleaf and ears are rimmed with yellow or white.
 They have a U-shaped tail membrane that is practically hairless and measures 14–16 mm in length.
 A dorsal view of their skull reveals a depression between the frontal bone and their snout.
 Their dental formula is i 2/2, c 1/1, p 2/2, m 3/3, which gives them a total of 32 teeth.
 They also possess a calcar and a slightly pigmented, permanently open dactylopatagium minus.